dblarons/pysitemap/README.rst

 PySitemap
 =========

-A Python library for generating sitemap
+A Python library for generating a sitemap

 Latest Version
 --------------
-The latest version of this project can be found at : http://github.com/vitalvas/pysitemap.
+The latest version of this project (without the image or mobile extensions) can be found at http://github.com/vitalvas/pysitemap.
+The latest version of my fork is available at https://github.com/midnightdev/pysitemap

 Installation
 ------------
+To get the full extension, you need to download the source.

+To install pysitemap without the image or video extensions, use pip.

 * Option 1 : Install via pip ::

 	pip install pysitemap